danteliew6/tap-gds-assessment/README.md

 5. Inputs are solely for one competition only.
 To compute data for another competition, the data needs to be deleted by clicking the "Delete All Data" button first.

 ## Notes
 1. Since the application is still small, I decided to host both frontend and backend in the same deployed instance.
 However, for the purpose of scalability, I have designed the application architecture to follow the MVC framework while modularising the frontend and backend so as to loosen the coupling between the two.
+The frontend also do not communicate with the backend directly.
+Instead, the frontend connects with the backend through the REST API endpoints.
 2. The application instance is hosted on heroku while the database is an AWS RDS database.
 Deployed application is in this link: https://tap-gds-assessment.herokuapp.com/
 3. As Heroku tends to switch off applications that are not in use frequently, please contact me through telegram(@danteliew6) if the above link does not work so that I can reboot the deployed application.
 4. I have also attached my postman collection in this repository for your perusal on my APIs.